-Below are five of the most common symptoms of brake caliper stickiness.
+Below are seven of the most common symptoms of brake caliper stickiness.

 1) Car Pulling to the Side

 This is one of the most common symptoms of a sticky brake caliper.
 If you notice your vehicle pulling too far to the right or too far to the left, then replace your brake caliper immediately.